University project gets green light with shovel-ready funding

-The Government announcement that the University of Auckland will receive ‘shovel-ready’ funding for a construction project will create some 750 jobs in the building sector, with the goal of relocating the Faculty of Education and Social Work to the Central Campus by 2024.
+The Government announcement that the University of Auckland will receive ‘shovel-ready’ funding for a construction project will create some 750 jobs in the building sector, with the goal of relocating the Faculty of Education and Social Work to the City Campus by 2024.

 University of Auckland Director of Property Services, Simon Neale, said that Covid-19 had created uncertainty for the University in relation to the future operating cashflows which support capital expenditure.